 - Another time, he had an IQ test.
 "So that's where all those volumes of the encyclopedia went."

-- Garfield and Friends show 58 has Jon Arbuckle preparing for a pitch to a publisher (his little-seen job is as a cartoonist).
+- Garfield and Friends episode 58 has Jon Arbuckle preparing for a pitch to a publisher (his little-seen job is as a cartoonist).
 The publisher doesn't like Jon's nail-biting habit, so Jon tries using a sleep-learning record to cure himself.
 Garfield and Odie destroy the record by accident and replace it with cartoon sound effects, a Spanish-language tutoring record, and a "Hits of the 1950s" collection.
 At the meeting, all Jon can produce is "Hola, Paco, ¿Qué tal?", doo-wop music, and machine-gun noises.
 As it turns out, the publisher is a Mexican immigrant, named Paco, who likes doo-wop, and the sound effects match Jon's submission very well.
-Unfortunately, he still hasn't cured his nail-biting habit, and Jon doesn't get published.
+Unfortunately, he still hasn't cured his nail-biting habit, so Jon doesn't get published.

 - The Simpsons: Homer orders a "weight loss" tape to help curb his overeating, but since they're all out, they send him a "vocabulary builder" tape.
 He spends much of the episode consuming vast amounts of food while talking about it in very long words.
 His vocabulary becomes even worse than usual after he throws away the tapes for failing to help him lose weight.

 - Dexter's Laboratory, "The Big Cheese": Dexter tries to cram for a French test at school, but his recording skips, and when he wakes up in the morning all he is able to say is "omelette du fromage".
-The only question on the test, luckily, is to translate the phrase "cheese omelette".
+The only question on the test, luckily, is to translate the phrase "cheese omelette* ".
 In fact, "omelette du fromage" is the phrase needed for every situation Dex faces for the rest of the cartoon, including solving the Mid-East crisis.
 His only obstacle?
 The password needed to enter the lab is "Star Wars", so the lab's voice-activated vault door bars his re-entry.